There are three primary ways of finding a job on campus.

 Off-campus employment opportunities are typically posted on the bulletin board in the lower level of the Alvarez College Union across from the Nisbet Fitness Center.

 Disclaimer: Please note that we do not verify the legitimacy of off-campus postings and ask that all students use their best judgment when it comes it these positions.
 Never send money to anyone and if you question the validity of a position please contact the Student Employment Office so that we may remove the posting.
-If you have any concerns about a notice, please contact the Department of Public Safety at 704-894-2178.
+If you have any concerns about a notice, please contact the Public Safety department at 704-894-2178